UladBohdan/creations-hub/README.md

 clone the repository `git clone https://github.com/UladBohdan/creations-hub.git`

-go to the directory with repository cloned 'cd creations-hub'
+go to the directory with repository cloned `cd creations-hub`

 install all the gems: `bundle`